pmem/ndctl/cxl/cxl-create-region.md

 supplied, the first cross-host bridge (if available), decoder that supports the largest interleave will be chosen.

+`-Q; --enforce-qos`
+Parameter to enforce qos_class mismatch failure.
+Region create operation will fail of the qos_class of the root decoder and one of the memdev that backs the region mismatches.

 <!-- -->

 `-u; --human`